What to expect at OsteopathiCare

 Follow-up Treatment Appointments

-Follow-up treatment appointments at OsteopathiCare Ashford are 30, 40 minutes or 1 hour.
+Follow-up treatment appointments at OsteopathiCare Ashford and Dover are 30, 40 minutes or 1 hour.

 Maintenance treatments are highly recommended for the prevention of symptoms and pain management.
 Maintenance treatments are intended to identify problems before it causes pain and to continually assess your health.
 Patients have found these treatment sessions to be really beneficial as they find they need less medication and they retain good mobility and an independent life.